 Manatee Rescue, Rehabilitation and Release Program

 The goal of the Manatee Rescue, Rehabilitation and Release Program is to rescue and treat sick or injured manatees and then release them back into the wild.
 The endangered Florida manatee, a subspecies of the West Indian manatee, is at risk from both natural and man-made causes of injury and mortality.
 Exposure to red tide, cold stress, and disease are all natural problems that can affect manatees.
 Man-made threats to manatees include boat strikes, crushing by flood gates or locks, and entanglement in or ingestion of fishing gear.
 Sick and injured manatees are reported to the Florida Fish and Wildlife Conservation Commission (1-888-404-FWCC) which is responsible for coordinating manatee rescues in Florida.
-Rescued animals needing additional medical treament are taken to one of three federally permitted manatee critical care facilities: Lowry Park Zoo, Miami Seaquarium, and SeaWorld Florida.
+Rescued animals needing additional medical treament are taken to one of three federally permitted manatee critical care facilities: Lowry Park Zoo, Miami Seaquarium, Jacksonville Zoo and Gardens, and SeaWorld Florida.
 Following treatment these manatees are transferred to other Program partner facilities for additional rehabilitation while awaiting release.
 These include the Cincinnati Zoo, Columbus Zoo, EPCOT's The Seas, South Florida Musuem, and the Ellie Schiller Homosassa Springs State Wildlife Park.

 Service Program Positions and Information